 The Pensions Reserve absorbs the timing differences arising from the different arrangements for accounting for post employment benefits and for funding benefits in accordance with statutory provisions.
-The balance on the Pensions Reserve of £0m shows neither a surplus or a deficit on an accounting basis in the resources the Authority has set aside to meet the benefits earned by past and current employees.
+The credit balance on the Pensions Reserve of £176m shows a surplus on an accounting basis in the resources the Authority has set aside to meet the benefits earned by past and current employees.